nrwl/nx-workshop/docs/lab13/LAB.md

    </details>

-3. Have the schematic automatically to `--linter=tslint`, so the developer doesn't have to pass it each time they invoke the schematic.
+3. Have the schematic automatically pass the `--linter=tslint` option, so the developer doesn't have to pass it each time they invoke the schematic.

     ⚠️ Continue referring to the doc page linked in the above hints